Special Education Classroom Observation

 You know what?
 I don’t want my son’s school day interrupted by you visiting either.
 If my son started reporting that there was frequently a parent standing in the corner watching, I’d have a problem with that and would likely contact the teacher.

 You may just want to brainstorm or strategize on some SDIs or supports to help your child in the classroom.
 That’s certainly reasonable, but see if there is a way you can do it without disrupting the classroom.
+A parent observation in the classroom isn’t the only way to get the information.

 A matter of trust.